Iowa vs. Oklahoma: Odds, spread, over/under - November 23

 Iowa vs. Oklahoma Betting Trends (2022-23)

-- Iowa put together a 13-15-0 record against the spread last season.
+- Iowa covered 13 times in 28 chances against the spread last season.

-- Oklahoma won 13 games against the spread last year, while failing to cover 16 times.
+- Oklahoma won 13 games against the spread last season, while failing to cover 16 times.

-- Sooners games hit the over 14 out of 29 times last season.
+- The Sooners and their opponents combined to go over the point total 14 out of 29 times last year.

 Iowa Futures Odds